3 Stocks Under $2 Insiders Are Aggressively Buying - Benzinga

 Below is a look at a few recent notable insider transactions for penny stocks.
 For more, check out Benzinga's insider transactions platform.3

-- The Trade: GBS Inc. GBS Chief Financial Officer Spiro Sakiris acquired a total of 15,970 shares at an average price of $0.61.
-To acquire these shares, it cost around $9.77 thousand.
+- The Trade: TMC the metals company Inc. TMC CEO Gerard Barron acquired a total of 25,000 shares at an average price of $1.01.
+To acquire these shares, it cost around $25.25 thousand.

-- What’s Happening: GBS recently entered into exclusivity agreement with Intelligent Fingerprinting Limited in respect of GBS's proposed acquisition of IF.
+- What’s Happening: The company, last month, posted a Q1 loss of $0.09 per share.

-- What GBS Does: GBS Inc is a United States-based company engaged in manufacturing of Saliva Glucose Biosensor (SGB).
-SGB uses saliva to measure glucose non-invasively.
+- What TMC the metals company Does: TMC The Metals Co Inc is an explorer of lower-impact battery metals from seafloor polymetallic nodules.
+It supplies metals for the clean energy transition with the least possible negative environmental and social impact and accelerates the transition to a circular metal economy.

-- The Trade: GeoVax Labs, Inc. GOVX Director Randal Chase acquired a total of 10,000 shares at an average price of $1.21.
-The insider spent around $12.1 thousand to buy those shares.
+- The Trade: SeaChange International, Inc. SEAC 10% owner Karen Singer acquired a total of 250,000 shares at an average price of $0.60.
+The insider spent around $149.41 thousand to buy those shares.

-- What’s Happening: Geovax Labs recently filed prospectus related to resale of up to 21.4 million shares of common stock by selling stockholders
+- What’s Happening: SeaChange and Triller recently announced they mutually agreed to terminate their proposed merger.

-- What GeoVax Labs Does: Geovax Labs Inc is US-based clinical-stage biotechnology company.
-It is engaged in developing immunotherapies and vaccines against cancers and infectious diseases using a novel patented Modified Vaccinia Ankara-Virus Like Particle (GV-MVA-VLP) vector vaccine platform.
+- What SeaChange International Does: SeaChange International Inc is a provider of multiscreen video solutions for television service providers, telecommunications companies, satellite operators, and media companies.

 Don’t forget to check out our premarket coverage here .

-- The Trade: Qualigen Therapeutics, Inc. QLGN Chairman and CEO Michael S Poirier acquired a total of 30,000 shares at an average price of $0.57.
-To acquire these shares, it cost around $17.1 thousand.
+- The Trade: Vincerx Pharma, Inc. VINC Raquel E Izumi acquired a total of 40,000 shares at an average price of $1.41.
+To acquire these shares, it cost around $56.31 thousand.

-- What’s Happening: Qualigen Therapeutics recently announced IND-enabling studies to advance lead program QN-302 toward clinical trials.
+- What’s Happening: Vincerx Pharma recently said would lay off 33% of its staff to get its lead program through two Phase I studies.

-- What Qualigen Therapeutics Does: Qualigen Therapeutics Inc is a biotechnology company focused on the development and commercialization of novel therapeutic products for the treatment of cancer and infectious diseases using nanoparticle coating technology.
+- What Vincerx Pharma Does: Vincerx Pharma Inc is a clinical-stage biopharmaceutical company focused on development and oncology expertise to advance new therapies intended to address unmet medical needs for the treatment of cancer.

 © 2022 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.